 - Tagline: a short description of the group that will appear under the group’s name on the group homepage.

 - Nickname: a shortened name or abbreviation for the group.

-- Group Email/Group Phone: the organizer’s contact information for display on the group’s homepage.
+- Group Email/Group Phone: the organizer’s contact information will display on the group’s homepage.

 - About: the displayed info in the subgroup’s About page.

-If your subgroup already exists as an independent Faithlife group, you can affiliate it as a subgroup of a different group.
+If your subgroup already exists as an independent Faithlife group, you can affiliate it as a subgroup of another group.

 Example: you may have started using Faithlife Groups with a small group at your church and now want to create a group for your entire church.
 You can affiliate your existing small group with this new church group by making your original group a subgroup.

 - Click Manage Groups.